proofofputt/noonewillpayweb/Book_Resources/Book_Club_Workbooks/10_Bitcoin_Supercycle_Workbook.md

 - Time-locked inheritance (automatic transfer after X time)
 - Collaborative custody with specialized firms (Unchained, Casa)

-**The "Nobody•Will•Pay" Security Principle:** Security comes from removing attack vectors, not adding complexity.
+**The Via Negativa Security Principle:** Security comes from removing attack vectors, not adding complexity.
 The most secure setup is simple enough you can execute it flawlessly under stress.

 **Most Common Failure:** Over-complicated security that you forget, lose access to, or heirs cannot recover.
 Optimize for resilience, not perfection.